phaniteja5789/Real-Time-Stock-Prediction-using-LSTM-and-FastAPI/README.md

 Dense output (7 unit for final prediction) ==> To predict 7 days prediction Loss Function: Mean Squared Error (MSE)
 Optimizer: Adam

+Preprocessing ==> Used the ffill, in order to handle the dates, where the stock is not captured

 Outputs: